The magic triangle of investing

 No matter how much investing experience you have, it’s always worth bearing the “magical triangle of investing” in mind.
 Also known as “the three rules of investing”, the magic triangle posits that it is not possible to achieve maximum returns at minimum risk and high liquidity with any type of investment.

-Some investors believe in “buying into the dip” - buying assets when the prices are low.
+Some investors believe in “buy-the-dip”, which means buying assets when the prices are low.
 Others monitor mid-cap and small-cap indices for new companies in upcoming industries such as medical technology, financial technology and other innovative sectors in the hopes of high returns thanks to price gains.

 Some investors also regularly offload a part of the high-performing stocks in their portfolio and re-invest in upcoming companies positioned for growth at attractive prices.
 Buying into large caps during times of price declines is also a popular approach.
 Whichever road you take, remember to always bear transaction fees and taxation of gains in mind when making calculations.